rdlauer/articles/airtable/extending-simple-chart/tutorial.md

         points.push(records.length);
     }

-Adding a "group by" option ramps up the complexity of our app a bit, so we are better off starting the next section from scratch!
+Adding a "group by" option ramps up the complexity of our app a bit, so we are better off starting the next code section from scratch!

+Here is pseudo-visualization of what we want to accomplish next:

+	We loop over `recordsByYValueString`.
+	|
+	|__Within the loop we iterate over `recordsByXValueString`.
+	   |
+	   |__We create an array of numbers in `chartData` which are *counts* of x-axis values *by* y-axis value.

-Go ahead and replace the above section with the following code (we'll walk through it):
+Knowing this, let's go ahead and replace that deleted section of code with the following (we'll be sure to walk through it):

 	for (const [yValueString, records] of recordsByYValueString.entries()) {
 	  let chartData = [];